SumoLogic/sumologic-kubernetes-fluentd/CONTRIBUTING.md

 ## Release

-In order to release, please follow [the release guide](./docs/release.md)
+In order to release, please follow [the releasing guide](./docs/release.md)